Rail signaller: Train controllers

 To improve the efficiency of train working, train controllers (also known as controllers, district controllers, line controllers and area controllers) were progressively introduced on many British-style railways in the early years of the 20th century, the first being on the Midland Railway in 1907.
 Although the specifics of their duties varied between railways, train controllers were responsible for tracking train movements (especially freight), ensuring freight trains were loaded economically and provided with suitable locomotive power, liaising with train crew rostering personnel, ordering additional trains to run for the carriage of extra freight tonnage or passengers as required, allocating paths for unscheduled services and making alterations to scheduled working in order to maximize efficiency and deal with any irregularity in traffic which may affect smooth operation.
 On busy railways such as the Midland, it was at times very difficult for signalmen to keep track of train movements and make optimal traffic regulation decisions whilst operating signalling equipment.
 Consequently, fast trains could be delayed by slower trains on the line ahead.
 Moreover, there was no-one with specific responsibilities relating to the efficient, economical use of rolling stock in traffic, which made it difficult to manage the contingencies of underutilisation, wastage and allocation of inappropriate locomotive power.
 In the face of rising costs, operating economies were particularly important to the private British railway companies in the early twentieth century.
 The Train Controller was intended to manage these and other difficulties.
-It is important to note that while Train Controllers were responsible for traffic regulation within their areas of control, they generally had no safety-critical responsibilities, which were within the realm of the signalmen and station masters.
+While Train Controllers were responsible for traffic regulation within their areas of control, they generally had no safety-critical responsibilities, which were within the realm of the signalmen and station masters.